Alokpahan/Movie-website/README.md

 #### Feedback and Bug Reporting
 We value your feedback and welcome bug reports.
 If you encounter any issues or have suggestions for improvement, please submit feedback and bug reports here.

-#### Contributing
-We encourage contributions from the community.
-If you'd like to contribute to MovieNexus, please follow our contribution guidelines.